Newport, Rhode Island: Colonial period

 Newport was founded in 1639 on Rhode Island, which is now called Aquidneck Island.
 Its eight founders and first officers were Nicholas Easton, William Coddington, John Clarke, John Coggeshall, William Brenton, Jeremy Clark, Thomas Hazard, and Henry Bull.
 Many of these people were part of the settlement at Portsmouth, along with Anne Hutchinson and her followers.
 They separated within a year of settling Portsmouth and began the settlement of Newport on the southern side of the island.

 Newport grew to be the largest of the four original settlements that became the Colony of Rhode Island and Providence Plantations, including Providence Plantations and Shawomett.
 Many of the first colonists in Newport became Baptists, and the second Baptist congregation in Rhode Island was formed in 1640 under the leadership of John Clarke.

-In 1658, a group of Jews were welcomed to settle in Newport, fleeing the Inquisition in Spain and Portugal.
+In 1658, a group of Jews was welcomed to settle in Newport, fleeing the Inquisition in Spain and Portugal.
 They were not allowed to settle elsewhere.
 This group eventually came to be known as Congregation Jeshuat Israel, and is the second-oldest Jewish congregation in the United States.
 They meet in Touro Synagogue, the oldest synagogue in America.

 The Colony of Rhode Island and Providence Plantations received its royal charter in 1663.
 Benedict Arnold was elected as the first governor.
 The Old Colony House at the head of Washington Square in Newport served as the seat of Rhode Island's government from 1741 until the current Rhode Island State House was completed in Providence in 1904.
 At that time, Providence became the state's sole capital city.

 Newport was the most important port in colonial Rhode Island, and a public school was established in 1640.
 The commercial activity that raised Newport to its fame as a rich port began with the immigration of a second wave of Portuguese Jews, who settled there around the middle of the 18th century.
 The new settlers had been practicing Judaism secretly for 300 years in Portugal, and they were attracted to Rhode Island because of its freedom of worship.
 They brought with them commercial experience, connections, capital, and a spirit of enterprise.